Jason9x/LimitlessFit-Server/README.md

 dotnet publish -c Release -o ./publish
 ```

-## Contributing

-If you'd like to contribute

-1. Fork the repository
-2. Create a new branch for your feature or bug fix
-3. Implement changes and write tests
-4. Submit a pull request

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.